Chen Hsong

-Product and Sector Placement
+Product and sector placement

 Chen Hsong is primarily a developer, manufacturer and supplier of injection moulding machines, and manufactures a wide variety of equipment with clamping forces ranging from 20 to 6,500 tons, and injection rates between 28.4g and 106 kg capacity.
 They can provide mold machining and auto-molding systems as well as bespoke solutions for specific applications.

 Chen Hsong's core business is the production and operation of injection moulding machinery, precision moulds, hydraulic proportional valves, and servo valves.
 They also carry out servicing and related parts supply for these products and offer production support, operation of preforms, and equipment leasing of injection moulding machines.

 Chen Hsong is a significant supplier of injection moulding equipment.
 Bloomberg have identified the company as one of the two 'key players' in the injection molding machine market in the Asia-Pacific region.
 Chen Hsong supply over 15,000 machines each year, and their Chinese subsidiary is individually ranked as the second most significant injection moulding machine brand in China after Haitian Plastic Machinery Group.

 In 2018 the company started cooperative ventures with US distributors with the intention of increasing sales in the US market, but along with many other manufacturing companies with strong Chinese connections progress was impacted by the subsequent imposition of trade tariffs by then President Donald Trump.

-Research and Development
+Research and development

 The company invests significantly in Research and Development, and this includes ensuring compliance with national and international standards.
 Products supplied in the EU all conform to EU regulation both for safety and also to maximise cross-compatibility of peripherals and accessories.

-Service and Support
+Service and support

 Across Europe Chen Hsong has agents in 23 countries to provide a local sales, service and support network.
-In North America relationships with distributors have been established along the lines of joint ventures since 2018 to ensure consistent and reliable long-term service arrangements.
+In North America relationships with distributors have been established along the lines of joint ventures since 2018 to ensure reliable long-term service arrangements.
 Local support and service networks in China are available 24 hours a day, every day of the year.